awslabs/amazon-datazone-mcp-server/README.md

 - Python 3.10 or higher
 - AWS credentials configured
-- An active AWS DataZone domain
+- An active Amazon DataZone domain

 ### Install from PyPI